Climate neutral agriculture in Denmark

 The Vietnamese economy is growing, and so is the energy demand.
 As the country moves forward new investments in clean energy and infrastructure are highly needed.

 Energy Modelling Lab supports the Vietnamese government in developing and implementing a long-term energy strategy.
+We have updated and expanded an advanced energy systems model for Vietnam, the TIMES-Vietnam model.

 Building DK-BioRes